Work for Us - FAQs

 What activities are on offer?

-We have revised our programme to ensure that all of the activities run during October half-term are deemed safe in line with the Protective Measures for Holiday Clubs guidance.
+We have revised our programme to ensure that all of the activities run during Easter and Summer are deemed safe in line with the Protective Measures for Holiday Clubs guidance.
 Unfortunately, this means we may not be able to run all our activities as some may involve a level of risk we deem too high.
 Having said that, we will most certainly be offering up a varied and engaging programme for you to deliver this season.

 What protective measures are in place for me?